foundersandcoders/jwt_workshop/04_hapi_oauth_jwt2.md

 The hands o part of this workshop builds on the [oAuth workshop](https://foundersandcoders.gitbooks.io/fac9/content/week8/workshop.html) on Monday.

+The workshop uses the ```hapi-auth-jwt2``` and the ```jsonwebtoken``` npm packages.
+These packages handle many things under the hood.
+Encoding and signing the different parts of the token will be hidden form our eyes.

+## Step 1

-1. In Step 4 (Monday's) workshop we send a POST request to the github API, and the response's body contains the access token.
+ In Step 4 (Monday's) workshop we send a POST request to the github API, and the response's body contains the access token.
 This is the starting point of this workshop.

 ![JWT flow](./imgs/jwt-flow.png)